 Ramoche Temple, a Tibetan Buddhist monastery, is regarded as the most important temple after the Jokhang Temple in Lhasa.
 It is one of the great three Geluka university monasteries after the Jokhang Monastery.
-It situated in the northwest of Lhasa City and about 500 meters away from the north of Barkhor Street.
-It is 1 kilometer north of the Jokhang and east of the Potala Palace.
+It situated in the northwest of Lhasa City and about 1,600 feet (500 meters) away from the north of Barkhor Street.
+It is almost 3,300 feet (1 kilometer) north of the Jokhang and east of Potala Palace.

-The main building has three stories and the first floor is composed of ab atrium, a scripture hall and a Buddha palace with winding corridors.
-The wall of corridors was painted with the image of Amitayus Buddha.
-The second floor has a chapel shrining statue of Buddha when he was 8yearsr old.
+The main building has three stories and the first floor is composed of an atrium, a scripture hall, and a Buddha palace with winding corridors.
+The wall of corridors was painted with the image of the Amitayus Buddha.
 The third floor is the bedroom for Dalai Lama.
-The golden peak with the Han-style upturned eaves can be seen at any direction of Lhasa.
+The golden peak with the Han-style upturned eaves can be seen from any direction from anyone in Lhasa.

-Now Ramoche Temple is the key national cultural relic protection sites in Tibet.
-When you visit the temple, you are not allowed to take photos and shoot.
+Today Ramoche Temple is the key national-cultural relic site in Tibet.
+When you visit the temple, bear in mind that you are not allowed to take photos.

 Admission Fee: 30RMB